Minimal Representations of Tropical Rational Functions: Introduction

-The $m-1$ term in the above definition of factorization length is a normalizing factor.
-Factorization of tropical signomials is simple in dimension 1 but is NP-Hard in dimension 2 or more \cite{gao2001decomposition},\cite{tiwary2008hardness}.
+The reason for the name ``monomial'' complexity is because when one writes $g$ as a tropical sum of irredundant monomials, the number of linear regions equals the number of monomials.
+Note that the input of $\fComp$ is all the factors, so $\fComp$ depends on the factorization.
+The $m-1$ term in the definition of $\fComp$ is a normalizing factor, which we explain in \Cref{sec:notations}.
+Different irreducible factorizations can have different complexity.
+Factorization of tropical polynomials is simple in dimension 1 but is NP-Hard and non-unique in dimension $\geq 2$ \cite{gao2001decomposition,tiwary2008hardness}.
 Therefore, one may suspect that theory of minimal representation is already quite rich in dimension $d = 2$.
 Our investigation supports this finding.
-We show in Proposition \ref{thm:minimal-unique-1-d} that when $d=1$, the two notions of length coincide and there is a unique minimal representation.
-However, when $d \geq 2$, factorization and monomial lengths can differ (c.f. \Cref{thm:two-notions-agree-in-1-d}).
-Our frst result gives a sufficient condition for there to be a unique minimal representation with respect to either notion of length when $d=2$.
-Let $\V(\vp)\subset \R^d$ be the locus of non-linearity of a piecewise linear function $\vp$. \begin{thm} Let $\vp:\R^2\to\R$ be a piecewise linear function.
-If $\V(\vp)$ is an irreducible polyhedral fan, then $\vp$ has a unique minimal representation $g\oslash h$ w.r.t. the monomial length $\mlen$, which is also minimal w.r.t. the factorization length $\flen$.
-Moreover, if $(g_1\odot \cdots \odot g_k)\oslash (h_1\odot \cdots \odot h_l)$ is minimal w.r.t. $\flen$, then $g_1\odot \cdots \odot g_k$ is a factorization of $g$ and $h_1\odot \cdots \odot h_l$ is a factorization of $h$, up to a translation. \end{thm}

-We define irreducibility in \Cref{sec:minimal-rep}.
-To prove \Cref{thm:fan-unique}, we work with weighted polyhedral complexes and formulate the following \textit{minimal balancing problem}.
-For any tropical signomial $g:\R^d\to \R$, $\V(g)$, also called a \textit{tropical hypersurface,} is a pure weighed balanced polyhedral complex of codimension 1 in $\R^d$, which satisfies the relation $\V(g\odot h)=\V(g)\cup \V(h)$.
-Therefore, we migrate the concept of monomial (resp. factorization) length to balanced polyhedral complexes (c.f. \Cref{sec:notations}).

-\begin{definition} Let $X$ be a weighted polyhedral complex pure of codimension 1 and $w_X$ be its weight function.
-A \textit{balancing} of $X$ is a \textit{balanced} polyhedral complex $Y$ such that $w_X\leq w_Y$.
-A \textit{minimal balancing} of $X$ is a balancing that has minimal monomial (resp. factorization) length. \end{definition}

-$\V(\vp)$ has the structure of a \textit{sign-balanced} polyhedral complex (c.f. \Cref{sec:notations}).
-It can be written as $\V_+-\V_-$ where $\V_+,\V_+\subset \V(\vp)$ are the subcomplexes with positive and negative weights, respectively.
-To prove \Cref{thm:fan-unique}, we construct the unique minimal balancing for $\V_+$ and $\V_-$ \textit{simultaneously}, which constitute the minimal representation for $\vp$.
-For an extension to $d\geq 3$, we construct a conjectural minimal representation (c.f. \Cref{conj:higher-dimension-also-hold}).
-The main idea is to construct the 2-faces of two polytopes $P$ and $Q$ minimally using \Cref{thm:fan-unique}, and represent $\vp$ as $g\oslash h$ such that $P$ and $Q$ are the Newton polytopes of $g$ and $h$, respectively.
+When $d=1$, the two notions of complexity coincide and there is a unique minimal representation (\Cref{prop:minimal-unique-1-d}).
+However, when $d \geq 2$, factorization and monomial complexity can differ (\Cref{prop:two-notions-agree-in-1-d}).